BradHutchings/Mmojo-Server-v1/docs/4b-Build-Mmojo-Server-Native.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

-The third step in building Mmojo Server is to build a native Mmojo Server for the build platform.
+The fourth step in building Mmojo Server is to build the Mmojo Server.

+In this second substep, we will build a native Mmojo Server for the build platform.
 You don't need to do this.
 It's a good check to make sure the mmojo-server code is in order.

 Skip ahead to: [4c.
 Build Mmojo Server with Cosmopolitan](4c-Build-Mmojo-Server-with-Cosmopolitan.md).